Selected Undergraduate Art History Alumni:

 Arrington Clark ('14) is an event coordinator for Sotheby's New York.

-Sarah Morris ('14) works for the International Rescue Committee in New York City.
+Sarah Morris (’14) has taken a job with the International Rescue Committee in New York City.

 Jennifer Skinner ('13) is a Lawyer at Public Employees for Environmental Responsibility in the Winston-Salem, North Carolina Area